Breathless Non Sequitur

 - Filthy Frank: A large portion of the humor of the show.
 Also, the tags in the descriptions of the videos.

 - Zero Punctuation consists largely of this trope.

-- When The Nostalgia Chick reviewed Disney's Pocahontas, of course there's a point where she mentions some of the discrepancies between the movie and actual history: "...and needless to say, he (John Smith) was a short, portly brown-head, not the golden-haired Adonis that we see before us in the movie.
+- When The Nostalgia Chick reviewed Disney's Pocahontas, there's a point where she mentions some of the discrepancies between the movie and actual history: "...and needless to say, he (John Smith) was a short, portly brown-head, not the golden-haired Adonis that we see before us in the movie.
 Also, Pocahontas was twelve."

-- Pretty much everything out of Raocow's mouth is this.
+- Pretty much everything out of raocow's mouth is this.
 He just rambles and doesn't stop, and it often results in some very, very bizarre Let's Play commentary.

 - From Not Always Right: